Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: The four variable case

 with $\hat{\alpha}_f$ as in Section \ref{subs:minimal:exp}.
-Moreover, $\hat{\alpha}_f$ is the optimal exponent in (\ref{bound:3}); indeed, $\hat{\alpha}_f$ equals the motivic oscillation index of $f$ as given in \cite{CMN}. \end{prop} The optimality of the exponent $\hat{\alpha}_f$ in (\ref{bound:3}) means that there is a constant $c_0>0$ such that for infinitely many $N>0$ one has
+Moreover, still under the conditions $n\leq 4$, $d\le 3$, and $s=0$, the value $\hat{\alpha}_f$ is equal to the motivic oscillation index of $f$ as given in \cite{CMN}.
+Hence, $\hat{\alpha}_f$ is the optimal exponent in (\ref{bound:3}). \end{prop} The optimality of the exponent $\hat{\alpha}_f$ in (\ref{bound:3}) means that there is a constant $c_0>0$ such that for infinitely many primes $p$ and arbitrarily large $m$ one has

-The motivic oscillation index of $f$ as given in \cite{CMN} (which corresponds to \cite{Cigumodp} but without the negative sign) is the optimal exponent of $p^{-m}$ in (\ref{bound:3}), see Section 3.4 of \cite{CMN}; therefor, the equality with $\hat{\alpha}_f$ is a useful property.
+The motivic oscillation index of $f$ as given in \cite{CMN} (which corresponds to the one from \cite{Cigumodp} but without the negative sign) is the optimal exponent of $p^{-m}$ in (\ref{bound:3}), see Section 3.4 of \cite{CMN}; therefore, the equality of $\hat{\alpha}_f$ with the motivic oscillation index is a useful property and implies (\ref{lowerb}).